bramstein/promis/README.md

 });
 ```

-Instances of a Promise have two methods available `then` and `catch`.
+Instances of a Promise have two methods available: `then` and `catch`.
 The `then` method is used to add callbacks for when the promise is resolved or rejected.

 ```javascript
 promise.then(function (x) {